redfast00/RCPU/README.md

 | `Decrement`   | `1011` | Operates on `dst` register |

 ## System calls
 Syscall numbers and arguments are passed via the stack.
+The syscall number should be on top of the stack, followed by any arguments needed.

 For example the assembly code to call `printf '%d' 20`:
 ```
 .data
   .format string '%d'